gawati/gawati-portal-ui-next/Porting_Notes.md

         - To share CSS variables with JS code, we need to have a vars.js file with all variables listed (instead of vars.css). post-css-variables plugin requires a JS object.

 #### Routing & the Link API
-  - <Link> is used to perform client side navigation since a plain <a> will always go to the server.
+  - Link is used to perform client side navigation since a plain the anchor tag will always go to the server.
-  - Style prop on <Link> has no effect.
+  - Style prop on Link has no effect.
 Link is just a wrapper.
 Style needs to be applied to its children.
-  - <Link> Cannot have onClick().
+  - Link Cannot have onClick().
 Use this [link-onClick-workaround] instead.
   - Use Link's 'as' prop for route masking/custom routes.
   - All routing is page based as mentioned in the preliminary notes.
 There is no equivalent of React Router's Switch for route based rendering of components.
   - Apart from /pages, custom routes can be added to the server.
 This allows Parameterized routing.
 Parameterised routing is only possible by way of query strings.